dosipod/SrWiki/Analog-Audio-Input-Options.md

 ![Dual Input Wiring](https://github.com/atuline/WLED/blob/assets/media/WLED_Reactive_Adv_Wiring.png)

 ### Pins Used
-On the ESP32, the ADC pin used is pin 36 (also known as VP), while the ESP8266 uses A0.
+On the ESP32, the default ADC pin used is GPI36 (also known as VP), while the ESP8266 uses A0.
 Power is connected to the 3.3V pin.
-These pins are defined in wled00/audio_reactive.h.
+On ESP32 The ADC pin can be configured on the sound settings page; any GPIO associated with `ADC1` (i.e. GPIO32 to GPI39) can be used.

 ### Squelch
 The volume and frequency reactive routines (starting with a single or double *), support a squelch or background noise suppression.
 This can be configured on the Sound Settings page.